Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Schwarzschild-Klinkhamer wormhole with a global monopole

 \section{Schwarzschild-Klinkhamer wormhole with a global monopole}

 In this section, we consider a generalized version of the Klinkhamer wormhole space-time (\ref{K1}) by incorporating a factor $A(x)$ analogue to the Schwarzschild solution in the presence of a global monopole.
-Therefore, the wormhole space-time with a global monopole which we are interested here is described by the following line-element
+Therefore, the line-element describing this wormhole with a global monopole is given by

 where $0 < \alpha_0 <1$ is the global monopole parameter.
 The introduction of a global monople into the space-time brings about significant alterations to its geometry and curvature characteristics.
 This wormhole space-time (\ref{aa1}) possesses the following nonzero components of the Ricci tensor $R_{\mu\nu}$ given by